nodejitsu/handbook/ReadMe.md

 Haibu builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications.
-At a low level, haibu's API is exposed as a RESTFul HTTP webservice.
+At a low level, haibu's API is exposed as a RESTFul HTTP web service.
 Any system that supports basic HTTP requests can communicate with a haibu server.
 If you are working in Node.js, haibu comes with a high-level Node.js API client.